We are looking for more contributors to write for ElearningWorld.org. Do you have experience or interest in a specialist area?

 The current staff writers and consultants at ElearningWorld.org are:

 Stuart Mealor, UK ex-pat living in New Zealand for 15 years, writes about Moodle, hosting, e-learning strategy, and business development.

-Richard Jones writes about SCORM, Articulate, Moodle, Google classroom, and using e-learning in schools in Australia and New Zealand.
+Richard Jones writes about SCORM, Articulate, Moodle development, Google classroom, and using e-learning in schools in Australia and New Zealand.

-Kiwi Tabitha Parker writes about Moodle, instructional design, primary and secondary education, and free and open software in New Zealand.
+Kiwi Tabitha Parker writes about Moodle, instructional design, primary and secondary education, and free and open projects such as OLPC.

 UK based Gareth Barnard writes about Moodle Themes, CSS, Bootstrap, and general Moodle plugin development.